shaurya-tiwari/stickman-onlinemultiplayer-race/client/README.md

+# Stick Man Racing - Multiplayer Game

+A fun multiplayer racing game where stick figures compete to reach the finish line.
+Built with React, Vite, and Socket.io.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.